Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The correlation between the frequency of digital reading for pleasure and text comprehension is close to zero,” said Professor Ladislao Salmerón, co-author of the study.

-This is likely because “the linguistic quality of digital text tends to be lower than the traditional linguistic quality of printed text,” he points out.
-For example, social media posts are often conversational, lacking complex grammatical structures and arguments.
+This is likely because, he points out, “the linguistic quality of digital texts tends to be lower than the traditional linguistic quality of printed texts.”
+For example, social media posts are often conversational, lacking complex grammatical and argumentative structures.

-If the quality of e-documents increases, does reading comprehension increase?
-Lidia Altamura, co-author of the study, says nothing has changed.
-"We expected that going online for informational purposes, such as reading Wikipedia or online newspapers, would have a positive association with reading comprehension.
-But the data did not support that," Altamura says.
+If the quality of electronic documents increases, will reading comprehension increase?
+Ms. Lidia Altamura, co-author of the study, asserts that nothing has changed.
+"We expected that going online for informational purposes, such as reading Wikipedia or online newspapers, would have a more positive relationship with reading comprehension.
+But the actual data do not reflect that," Ms. Altamura said.

-Meanwhile, Mr. Salmerón added, “reading mindset” with digital text also tends to be shallower than with paper books, with scanning becoming more common.
+Meanwhile, Mr. Salmerón added, “reading mindset” with digital text also tends to be shallower than with paper books, in which scanning becomes more common.

 This can mean that readers “are not fully immersed in the story or do not fully grasp the complex relationships in an informational text.”
 Additionally, electronic devices are more likely to distract students.